Top bluebell woods in Cornwall

 Enys Gardens bluebells

-Within Enys Gardens’ 30 acres lie picturesque open meadows and lush woodland where spring’s bluebells take centre stage.
+Within Enys Gardens’ 30 acres lie picturesque open meadows and lush woodland where spring’s bluebells take centre stage, making it one of the most beautiful bluebell woods in the UK.
 An idyllic dog-friendly destination for rejuvenating walks, these historic gardens are thought to be the oldest in Cornwall and are a must-visit for wildflower fans and tranquillity seekers.
 Make sure you check out the aptly named Stumpery, where tangles of sweet chestnut roots create an enchanting, natural sculpture display.

 Plus, a pitstop in the Garden Café is always a good idea.
 Fill your plates with freshly made cakes, scones, sandwiches, and soup… oh, and a pot of tea for good measure.
 There’s just something so regal about taking a turn around the garden followed by an afternoon tea!